borges2/AERMOD-DOCUMENTATION/README.md

 <div align="center">

-## AERMOD Open Software Documentation
+## AERMOD-IPT Tool Documentation
 </div>

 **ABSTRACT**

-This documentation presents the development of the AERMOD Open software to support and automate the generation of the input files of the AERMOD atmospheric dispersion modeling system, thus contributing to professionals and/or researchers in the field.
+This documentation presents the development of the AERMOD-IPT tool to support and automate the generation of the input files of the AERMOD atmospheric dispersion modeling system, thus contributing to professionals and/or researchers in the field.
 The software should